lana-20/adb-commands/README.md

 ✰ <code>adb shell</code> - Opens a shell on the connected device, allowing me to run commands on the device directly.

 - For example, on a physical Android device ADB runs in a Secure mode.
 In order to access the device shell I first have to switch to the ADB root user with command <code>adb root</code> or <code>adb shell su</code>.
-An emulator runs in a Unsecure mode and hence doesn't require root access.
+An emulator runs in a Unsecure mode and hence doesn't require root access but the Switch User <code>su</code> binary is available in an emulator's /system/xbin/su directory.
+On a production build, for example, on my OnePlus phone this folder is empty.

 	<img width="400" alt="Screenshot 2023-03-04 at 6 54 25 PM" src="https://user-images.githubusercontent.com/70295997/222940211-6dd50fbd-0761-4100-afa4-ca6a884ef6f5.png">